posabsolute/inker/readme.md

   }
 },
 ```
-## REST API
+## Email REST API

-Inker comes with a basic nodejs rest api that can handle rendering templates with custom variables and send emails throught SMTP to any email provider.
-In it's current state I would recommend keeping it internal and not opening it completely on the web.
+Inker comes with a nodejs rest api that can handle rendering templates with custom variables and send emails throught SMTP to any email provider.

-There is a public [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en) collection for your convenience for testing the api locally.
+There is a public [Postman collection](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en) for your convenience for testing the api locally.
 https://www.getpostman.com/collections/f37b94b5cf18a574e32a

 ### Starting the server